Home | About me | Contact | What's new | Privacy | Search

 Interchange history

-The Fratt Interchange is so-named because it was adjacent to the former community of Fratt, which was located where Cowboys Dance Hall is today.
+The Fratt Interchange is so-named because it was adjacent to the former community of Fratt which was located in the area where Cowboys Dance Hall is today.
 The town was settled around 1900 and hit its heyday around 1930 before declining.
-The remaining structures were torn-down in the early 1980s.
+The remaining structures were torn-down in the early 1980s to make way for the business park.

 The first proposal for an interchange was around 1954 in conjunction with the planning for what would become I‑35.
-That initial plan showed the new expressway using Randolph Blvd. instead of today's route and was apparently short-lived as a new interchange plan in 1955 showed it connecting to today's route to the north.
-That plan also introduced the long hairpin connector from northbound I-35 to westbound Loop 410 that is still in use today.
+That initial plan showed the new expressway using Randolph Blvd. instead of today's alignment.
+That was apparently short-lived as a new interchange plan in 1955 showed it connecting to today's routing to the north.
+That plan also introduced the long hairpin connector from northbound I‑35 to westbound Loop 410 that is still in use today.

 First Fratt Interchange proposal (ca. 1954)